What to Do if a Speeding Driver Rear-Ends You in Illinois

 -

+Sometimes, injuries from a rear-end accident can take a few days to fully appear, and victims may find that their injuries are more severe than they initially thought.
 Even a crash that seems minor at first can lead to long-term pain or disability, especially if the driver who hit you was traveling at a high speed.
 That is why it is important to seek medical attention as soon as possible, even if you feel okay at the scene of the crash.

 Illinois determines liability based on a modified comparative negligence model.
 Even if you hold some amount of responsibility for what happened, you can still be awarded damages as long as you were not more than 50 percent responsible.
 Your compensation will be reduced by your percentage of fault.
 For example, if you are awarded $100,000 but found to be 20 percent at fault, you would receive $80,000.